suhailkakar/blog.suhailkakar.com/clx1r3bo4000j09lla6gih70l.md

 If you've landed here you're probably curious about AVS (Actively Validated Services) and how it fits into the whole blockchain scene.
 Whether you're a seasoned blockchain developer or just getting your feet wet, this guide is here to walk you through everything you need to know about AVS.

 We'll start with the basics – what an AVS is – and then explore its key components like operators, stakers, and smart contracts.
 From there, we'll dive into the details of how AVS works, including interaction flow and validation processes.
-Finally, we'll get hands-on and build a simple "Hello World" AVS together.
+Finally we will get hands-on and build a simple "Hello World" AVS together.

 Before we get into AVS, let's talk about EigenLayer – the foundation that makes all this magic possible.